Human from Blur: Human Pose Tracking from Blurry Images: Experiments

 \subsection{Synthetic datasets}

 We generated two datasets: BC-CAPE (Blur-Clothed CAPE~\cite{CAPE:CVPR:20}) and BT-AMASS (Blur-Textured AMASS~\cite{AMASS:2019}).
 The BT-AMASS is sampled on real-world human poses $\pose$, rotations $\rot$, and translations $\tran$ from the ACCAD~\cite{ACCAD} and CMU~\cite{cmuWEB} dataset of the AMASS~\cite{AMASS:2019} database with 120~fps.
 The UV textures $\texture$ are sampled from the SURREAL~\cite{surreal} dataset.
 Finally, the background images are randomly selected from a set of random images from the BG-20K~\cite{bg20k} database, capturing both indoors and outdoors scenes.
 We take random motion captures with length of 5 to 60 frames.
 This covers blur rates in the range between 0.05 and 1.1.
 We utilize the SMPL-X plugin~\cite{SMPL-X:2019} in Blender to generate dataset images.

 The BC-CAPE is based on the CAPE dataset~\cite{CAPE:CVPR:20}, which contains SMPL human models with poses for each frame with 60~fps.
 For BC-CAPE, we interpolate human poses to render higher speed footage.
 The camera position is randomly selected facing the human model.
 Then, we render sub-frame silhouettes $\rens(\mesh)$ and appearances $\renf(\mesh)$.
 In the end, we average these rendered silhouettes and appearances to acquire blurry images according to the image formation model~\eqref{eq:formation}.
 The jittering effect is eliminated by up-sampling and interpolation at a high frame rate of 600~fps.
 In total, we generated 1861 blurry images for a single frame experiment and 305 short videos with two video frames to evaluate our multi-frame setting.

 \boldparagraph{Evaluation metrics.} We evaluate HfB on the joint position error in millimeters: Mean Per Joint Position Error (MPJPE) and Procrustes Analysis MPJPE (PA-MPJPE) as in~\cite{song2020lgd}.
+For MPJPE, we initially align the coordinate axis orientation of the predicted motion sequence with the ground truth.
 For comparison to SfB and MfB, we also measure the intersection-over-union (IoU) between the generated silhouette and the ground truth one.